hcwong/fileconverter/README.md

 Clone, run `npm install` and then run `npm start` to start the server.

 ## To Do
-1. Handle the file conversion using some ffmpeg like library
-2. Change the form to use AJAX
 3. Web page design
 4. Send the converted form back to the page
 5. Tests